The meaning EA in an agile world

-This paper addresses a wide range of questions about the nature of EA and agility, raised in a Linkedin discussion in October 2015.
+This older paper addresses questions about the nature of EA in an agile world, which were raised in a Linkedin discussion in October 2015.

 In the 1980s, EA emerged out of “Business Systems Planning” for formalisation of business processes.